 What are the most common exemptions?
 By far, the most common exemptions are known as the white-collar exemptions.
 This set of exemptions includes executive employees, administrative employees, learned professionals, and creative professionals.
 Nearly every dispute concerning overtime relates to one of these four exemptions.
 Learn more about white-collar exemptions here.

 I’m paid a salary.
 That automatically means I don’t get overtime, right?
 No. Just being paid a salary does not automatically mean you are not entitled to overtime.
 You need to be paid a certain salary AND perform certain types of duties.
 This last part, known as the “duties test,” is frequently overlooked and missed by employers and employees alike.

 Doesn’t my job title control whether I get overtime?
-No. Just calling someone a manager and paying them a salary does not mean they are not entitled to overtime.
-What matters is what their actual job duties are: not their job titles.
+No. Just calling someone a manager, supervisor, assistant manager, or team leader and paying them a salary does not mean they are not entitled to overtime.
+What matters is what their actual job duties are, not their job titles.